 Encourage friends and family to visit nohotpets.ca and take the pledge not to leave pets in hot vehicles.
 Everyone can do their part to keep pets out of hot cars this summer!

-Pet Friendly Businesses – If you’re travelling with your pet, visit our directory of participating businesses to find pet-friendly locations where pets are welcome inside while you shop.
+Pet Friendly Businesses – If you’re pet is travelling with you, visit our directory of participating businesses to find pet-friendly locations where pets are welcome inside while you shop.
+If you’re a business owner who wants to join the list of pet-friendly businesses that support No Hot Pets, email firstname.lastname@example.org

 If heat stroke is suspected (excessive panting and drooling, listlessness or unconsciousness) prompt veterinary medical attention is vital.
 In the meantime, wet the fur immediately with lukewarm to cool water, not cold water.
 Bring the pet into the shade and offer drinking water.